 Image via Researchgate

 Use data to improve email response times by first defining achievable response time goals.
 These goals should reflect your team’s capacity and the urgency of different issues.
+This is where data to improve email response times proves its value.
+It shows you where customers expect faster replies and where your team consistently falls short.
 This ensures that customer service SLAs are realistic, measurable, and align with customer expectations.

 2. Optimize routing